People

 Andrew Baker

-My research focuses on the nanoscale aspects of contact.
+My research focuses on the nanoscale adhesion of contact.
 My primary project is investigating metal nanoparticle adhesion to oxide substrates via in situ Transmission Electron Microscope testing.
-I also support projects that investigate nanoparticle deformation, stress-driven adhesion of nanocontacts, and nanoscale topography of DLC coatings.
+I also support projects that investigate nanoparticle deformation, stress-driven adhesion of nanocontacts, and nanoscale topography.

 Ruikang Ding